FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 ## P1 Nonconforming Element

-Refer to [THOMASSET2012](#THOMASSET2012) for details; briefly, we now consider non-continuous approximations so we shall lose the property
+Refer to [THOMASSET2012](#THOMASSET2012) for details; briefly, we now consider non-continuous approximations so we will lose the property

 $$
 w_h\in V_h\subset H^1(\Omega)